AlexandreDecan/portion/README.md

 ```

 Thanks to the `apply` and `replace` methods, several advanced operations or transformations of intervals can be easily expressed.
-See [this comment](https://github.com/AlexandreDecan/portion/issues/103#issuecomment-3379881796) for an example of interval dilatation/erosion using these two methods.
+See [this comment](https://github.com/AlexandreDecan/portion/issues/103#issuecomment-3379881796) for an example of a morphological opening and closing of intervals with dilatation/erosion using these two methods.

 [&uparrow; back to top](#table-of-contents)